Dubai Airport Updates: Flight Changes and Passenger Services at DXB

 Other airlines impacted:

-Air France, Finnair, Pegasus Airlines, Philippine Airlines, SunExpress, and Wizz Air, which currently shows no Dubai-bound flights
+Air France, Finnair, Pegasus Airlines, SunExpress, and Wizz Air, which currently shows no Dubai-bound flights

 Passengers are advised to check their airline’s website and confirm their flight status before travelling.